mantczakaus/mantczakaus.github.io/pages/how_to_setup.md

 ## Add Personal Access Token in GitHub
 #### Gadi and Setonix (Australian Nextflow Seqera Service)
-GitHub is very restrictive about the number of times you can make [API requests](https://docs.github.com/en/rest/overview/rate-limits-for-the-rest-api?apiVersion=2022-11-28) (it happens when you execute a pipeline in the Australian Nextflow Seqera Service directly from GitHub repository).
-You can increase that number when a personal access token is used - we recommend creating one and adding it to the credentials (below).
+GitHub is very restrictive about the number of times you can make [API requests](https://docs.github.com/en/rest/overview/rate-limits-for-the-rest-api?apiVersion=2022-11-28) (restrictions are applied when you execute a pipeline in the Australian Nextflow Seqera Service directly from GitHub repository).
+You can increase that number while using a personal access token - we recommend creating one and adding it to the credentials (below).
 Instructions on how to generate the authentication token can be found in the GitHub documentation: [Managing your personal access tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
 {% include callout.html type="note" content="You will need a [GitHub account](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account) first." %}
 {% include callout.html type="note" content="Copy/securely store the access token from GitHub.
 You will need it to use it in the Australian Nextflow Seqera Service in the next step." %}

 ## Add Credentials for GitHub
 #### Gadi and Setonix (Australian Nextflow Seqera Service)
-Credentials for GitHub are created similarly to credentials for Tower Agent – you also have the option to add them at the organisation or personal level, and you need to navigate to the Credentials tab.
+Credentials for GitHub are created similarly to credentials for the Tower Agent – you also have the option to add them at the organisation or personal level, and you need to navigate to the Credentials tab.
 However, instead of choosing Tower Agent as a Provider, you will need to choose GitHub.
 Fill in the rest according to the help text provided under each field.<br>
 <img alt="GitHub Credentials" src="./images/credentials_github.png">

 ## Install Nextflow and add default configuration
 #### Gadi
 Nextflow is available as one of the modules on Gadi, so installation is unnecessary.
-Any required configuration will be provided through the Compute Environment in the Australian Nextflow Seqera Service.
+You will need to provide other required configuration through the Compute Environment in the Australian Nextflow Seqera Service.
 #### Setonix
 Nextflow is available as one of the modules on Setonix, so installation is unnecessary.
-Any required configuration will be provided through the Compute Environment in the Australian Nextflow Seqera Service.
+You will need to provide other required configuration through the Compute Environment in the Australian Nextflow Seqera Service.
 #### Lyra (HPC)
-Follow the following steps in the [NextFlow quick start guide](https://eresearchqut.atlassian.net/wiki/spaces/EG/pages/862028236/NextFlow+quick+start) created by the [QUT's eResearch Office](https://qutvirtual4.qut.edu.au/group/staff/governance/organisational-structure/academic-division/research-portfolio/research-infrastructure/eresearch):<br>
+Follow the steps in the [NextFlow quick start guide](https://eresearchqut.atlassian.net/wiki/spaces/EG/pages/862028236/NextFlow+quick+start) created by the [QUT's eResearch Office](https://qutvirtual4.qut.edu.au/group/staff/governance/organisational-structure/academic-division/research-portfolio/research-infrastructure/eresearch):<br>
 1. [Installing Nextflow](https://eresearchqut.atlassian.net/wiki/spaces/EG/pages/862028236/NextFlow+quick+start#Installing-Nextflow)<br>
 2. [Nextflow’s Default Configuration](https://eresearchqut.atlassian.net/wiki/spaces/EG/pages/862028236/NextFlow+quick+start#Nextflow%E2%80%99s-Default-Configuration)<br>
 In this step, you must also add a configuration to monitor the pipeline's execution in the Australian Nextflow Seqera Service.
 Paste the following code: